Introduction

 How should I store leftover thinned paint?

-Yes, if you seal it tightly in a cool, dry place, it can remain usable for several months, but always check for separation or changes before reusing.
+Seal it tightly and store it in a cool, dry place to keep it usable for several months, but always check for separation or changes before using it again.